-Storefront condo space for sale or lease/purchase in the Sommers Building on Seward St. This building was recently upgraded with a new exterior face-lift and turned into condo units to allow tenant or investor ownership.
-It is located on the route to the Capital Building along Juneau's dining corridor The completely refurbished interior of this 1,425 SF unit has its own bathroom.
+Storefront condo space for sale or lease/purchase in the Sommers building on Seward St. This building was recently upgraded with a new exterior face-lift and turned into condo units to allow tenant or investor ownership.
+It is located on the route to the Capital Building along Juneau’s dining corridor The completely refurbished interior of this 1,335 SF unit has its own bathroom.
+Currently configured as a kitchen and deli retail operation.

 Juneau, Alaska is a vibrant coastal city nestled between Mount Juneau & Mount Roberts with suburban areas stretching out into the creek-cut valleys as the road winds northwest toward Berners Bay.
 Approximately 32,500 people live in this community.
 Landlocked due to the mountainous terrain, Alaska’s capital can only be accessed by plane or boat.
 With less than 50 miles of road from end to end, one thing is sure, a commute is never very long or very far in comparison to many other US cities of this size.